tfausak/tfausak.github.io/_posts/2015-05-21-scraping-websites-with-haskell.md

 ```

 Getting the URL and parsing the HTML is a little complicated.
 We are going to
-use conduits, provided by [the conduit package][].
-They allow us to efficiently
+use conduits, provided by [the conduit package][4].
+They allow us to
-stream data.
-We'll take the HTTP response and feed it into the HTML parser.
+efficiently stream data.
+We'll take the HTTP response and feed it into the HTML
+parser.

 ``` hs
 import Control.Monad.Trans.Resource (runResourceT)